+If the higher layer parameter cqi-BitsPerSubband in CSI-ReportConfig is configured, for each sub-band index s, a 4-bit sub-band CQI is reported.
+The 4-bit sub-band CQI for each sub-band s is a CQI index in Table 5.2.2.1-2, Table 5.2.2.1-3, or Table 5.2.2.1-4 as configured by the higher layer parameter cqi-Table in CSI-ReportConfig.

 A combination of modulation scheme and transport block size corresponds to a CQI index if:

 - the combination could be signaled for transmission on the PDSCH in the CSI reference resource according to the Transport Block Size determination described in Clause 5.1.3.2, and